zartata/formula-parser/README.md

 Formula Parser is a PHP class for parsing and evaluating mathematical formula entered as a string.

-Key features:
-* Uses Float for calculation and result
-* Precision rounding can be set
-* Unlimited nested parentheses
-* Makes validation and multilingual responses

 Supported:
 * Operators +, -, *, /, ^
 * Numbers with decimal point '.'
-* Numbers in scientific E notation (e0, e+, e-)
 * Constants: pi
+* Unlimited nested parentheses
+* Build-in validation and multilingual responses

+Formula Parser uses Float for calculation and result.

 Setup and Usage
 ---------------